Shahmeerrrrrr/Shahmeerrrrrr/README.md

 # WHO AM I 👾
 Hi!
-I'm Muhammad Shahmeer, an undergrad at the College of Staten Island with a strong interest in full-stack development, machine learning, and AI.
+I'm Muhammad Shahmeer, an undergrad at the College of Staten Island with a strong interest in full-stack development, Math, and AI.
 I enjoy building useful projects with tools like React, Node.js, Firebase, and Python libraries like TensorFlow and OpenCV.

 I’m always learning and love solving real-world problems through code whether it’s on the frontend, backend, or with data.
 I’ve also explored tools like MySQL, MongoDB, Pandas, and Tailwind CSS.

-Outside of tech, I’m a huge fan of the New York Knicks 🏀 and Arsenal FC ⚽.
+Outside of tech, I’m a huge fan of the New York Knicks 🏀 and Arsenal ⚽.
 I also enjoy staying active, lifting, playing sports or trying out new recipes in the kitchen.

 I'm always open to cool opportunities and collaborations.
 Feel free to reach out at shahmeerraheel786@gmail.com!
 <!-- 💻 Passionate **Software Engineer & Data Scientist**